eaglevisionsolutions/scheduleme/readme.md

-Sure, here is the complete code for the README.md file, ready to be copied and pasted into a file named README.md in the root of your GitHub repository.

-Markdown

-# Your Custom Booking System for WordPress
+# Schedule Me Booking System for WordPress

 This is a custom-built, multi-step booking system designed for WordPress websites.
 It allows users to book appointments, dynamically displaying only available slots from your Google Calendar, and confirms the booking on Google Calendar *only* after a successful PayPal payment.